Tag: wethersfield

 George Sisler and other players of the St. Louis Browns, Hartford, 1918.

 The benefit game drew more than 6,000 fans who filled the grandstand and lined the perimeter of Hartford’s Wethersfield Avenue Grounds.
 Ty Cobb wore a Cornell College baseball uniform because the team’s luggage was accidentally left at Union Station.
-Cobb’s play on the field was described as resplendent.
-He cracked two hits and made a one-handed catch in center field to save two runs.
+His play on the field was described as resplendent, cracking two hits and snagging a one-handed, two-run-saving catch in center field.
 George Sisler had a ground rule double to left field and led his team in putouts.
-By the end of nine innings, Sisler and the Browns beat Cobb and the Tigers, 3 runs to 1.
+By the end of nine innings, Sisler and the Browns beat Cobb and the Tigers, 3-1.

 L to R: Mayor Kinsella, U.S. District Attorney Thomas Spellacy and Ty Cobb, August 25, 1918.

 In October of 1918, Cobb was drafted and assigned to the Army’s Chemical Warfare Services division.
 He simultaneously announced his retirement from baseball even though Cobb continued to play in benefit games.
 Before shipping out to France for 67 days, he made his final visit to Hartford on October 5, 1918.
-He returned as a member of the New Haven Colonials to play for the “semi-pro state championship” against Hartford’s top company team from Pratt & Whitney.
-Before the game, Cobb gave a speech in front of Hartford’s Liberty Loan Cottage encouraging people to buy war bonds.
+He returned as a member of the New Haven Colonials to play for the “Semi-pro State Championship” against Hartford’s top company team, Pratt & Whitney.
+Cobb gave a speech prior to the game in front of Hartford’s Liberty Loan Cottage encouraging people to buy war bonds.
 Pratt & Whitney ended up winning the contest 5 to 3 in windy weather over Cobb and the Colonials.

 Ty Cobb in Detroit Tigers uniform, 1918.